 Oceana, however, is more credible when it claims that the harvest of some of the world's exploited fisheries (industrial and artisanal) is currently somewhere between unsustainable and downright destructive.
-But that does not justify an approach that says we should all eat much less fish.
+But that does not justify an approach that says we should all eat much less fish today.
 It is, of course, also possible that ecological science and hard economics dictate that even Oceana's stated lack of ambition is unsustainable.
 (We look at that in Case Study, Harvesting the ocean: how much is OK?).
 But the public deserves more honesty from Oceana about its objectives and their consequences.

-The public needs to be told that Oceana intends to achieve its retrograde objective-to cut per capita fish intake-by restricting or stopping in many parts of the ocean numerous forms of large-scale commercial fishing.
+The public needs to be told that Oceana intends to achieve its retrograde objective-to cut per capita fish intake in the present-by restricting or stopping in many parts of the ocean numerous forms of large-scale commercial fishing.
 This includes placing more and more marine creatures in CITES' Appendices.
-But it also supposedly requires the creation of 'no-take' zones covering up to 30 percent of the world's oceans; the cessation of bluefin tuna fishing; the abandonment of salmon farming (which currently delivers 70 percent of world salmon consumption); outlawing longline and bottom trawling.
+But it also supposedly requires the creation of 'no-take' zones covering up to 30 percent of the world's oceans; the cessation of bluefin tuna fishing; the abandonment or massive curtailment of ambitious science-led salmon farming (the world's fastest-growing food producer, which turned an expensive luxury into a staple for the benefit of the masses); outlawing longline and bottom trawling.
 All these activities have known problems.
 All of them, except for creating gigantic no take zones, are entirely defensible and sustainable if done well.